 One Day, Three Falls – Exploring Brice Creek

-Tucked in the forest of Cottage Grove, the Brice Creek corridor contains multiple easily-accessible waterfalls for visitors to enjoy.
+Tucked in the forest of Cottage Grove, the Brice Creek corridor in the Umpqua National Forest contains multiple easily-accessible waterfalls for visitors to enjoy.
 With numerous small pools to cool off in and plenty of shade from the old-growth forest the Brice Creek corridor is the perfect place to spend the afternoon as summer starts to heat up.

 And as the weather gets hotter, the wildflowers popping up in the Eugene, Cascades & Coast region have began to transition to the summer varieties.
 Follow along with Adventure Specialist, Gabrielle Lent, as she ventures into the forest on her weekly wildflower hunt!